 When communicating with others, do you prefer to agree or listen to new information and opinions?

-The first option is type J (judging), the second is type P (perceiving).
+The first option is type J (judging), and the second is type P (perceiving).

 Unfortunately, this test isn’t efficient enough as it reflects personal priorities.
 A person can choose one thing but act differently in life.
 Therefore, the results will be distorted and lead to an erroneous refusal to hire a good specialist.